22 September 1957

 20 October 1957

 Fleeing sore losers, Bret is saved from death by stage robber Lefty Dolan who obligates Bret with a dying wish - free the man wrongly convicted in another heist, instead of Lefty.
-Lefty lives long enough to clue in Bret to tracking 2 other menacing gang members, Rex and Whitey.
-When Bret cons his way into prison to talk to the innocent prisoner Jed, Bret's pledged to an even stranger promise - don't tell Jed's wife there's any hope of saving him.
+Lefty lives long enough to clue in Bret to a bank robbery he and three others were involved in when the mistaken identity occurred.
+When Bret goes to the prison to talk to the innocent prisoner Jedd, Bret is pledged to an even stranger promise - don't tell Jedd's wife there's any hope of saving him.
 Citizen Kane-style cinematography, in the first of many Maverick episodes directed or written by Doug Heyes.

 Season 1, Episode 6: Stage West27 October 1957